7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 - Use any personalization data you have to grab each recipient’s attention.

 - Limit how many images you use in your emails.
 Sometimes, all you need to include is a company logo and one relevant image for design.
-Even if a recipient can see your images, they don’t want to be overwhelmed by them.
+Even if a recipient can see your images, they don’t want to feel overwhelmed by them.

 - Take full advantage of alt-text when setting up any images.
 Use descriptive language to tell recipients what the image was about and its purpose.
 Or, use the alt-text as an opportunity to get recipients to okay image views.
 You could use alt-text to emphasize other points, but it’s best to keep it relevant to the image that’s meant to be there.